ozskywalker/docker-fusion/README.md

 * Reduce package dependencies to reduce build time
 * Automate package build
 * Separate out UI from fusion node (+docker-compose)
+* Allow SOLR/other services logs to be visible from docker logs

 ## Version numbers